EngineHub/WorldEditDocs/source/usage/tools/tools.rst

 Sometimes, running commands over and over is too tedious for some tasks.
 WorldEdit comes with a wide variety of tools which can be bound to an item and will activate upon clicking on a block.
 Most tools activate on right-click, while some also have actions for left-clicks.
 Some tools, including all "brush"-style tools, can be used at a distance, and will act as if you clicked the block you are looking at, even from far away.

-To use a tool, hold an item in your hand, then type that tool's command.
+To use a tool, hold an item in your hand, then bind the desired tool by name using ``/tool [name]`` .
 You will get a message that the tool was bound to that item.
-Now, every time you activate the tool (by clicking with the item in your hand), that tool will perform its action. **To unbind a tool, hold the item and use the** ``/none`` **command.**
+Now, every time you activate the tool (by clicking with the item in your hand), that tool will perform its action. **To unbind a tool, hold the item and use the** ``/tool none`` **command.**

 .. tip::

-    The selection wand (default: wooden axe) and navigation wand (default: compass) are technically tools.
+    The selection wand (default: wooden axe, bound with ``/tool selwand``) and navigation wand (default: compass, bound with ``/tool navwand``) are technically tools.
 They are described on the :doc:`selections <../regions/selections>` and :doc:`navigation <../navigation>` pages respectively.
 You can bind and unbind them just as any other tool.

 .. contents::
     :local: